zhenglz/LBTS/README.md

 </p>

 <h2>Please cite: </h2>
-Haiping Zhang et al. Large-Scale Target Identification of Herbal Medicine Using a Reverse Docking Approach.
-JCIM.
-2018
+<p>Haiping Zhang et al. Large-Scale Target Identification of Herbal Medicine Using a Reverse Docking Approach.
+2018. </p>
+<p>Lesnik, S.; Stular, T.; Brus, B.; Knez, D.; Gobec, S.; Janezic, D.; Konc, J., LiSiCA: A Software for Ligand-Based
+Virtual Screening and Its Application for the Discovery of Butyrylcholinesterase Inhibitors.
+Journal of chemical information and modeling 2015, 55, 1521-8.</p>

 <h2>How to use:</h2>
 <p> 1.
 Define the center of mass of a receptor protein </p>